Last updated: April 29, 2026

 3. It Ignores the Receiver

 xT (Expected Threat) gives full credit to the passer.
 It assumes the “average” player receives the ball.
-But passing to Erling Haaland in the box is worth more than passing to a defensive midfielder in the same spot. xT doesn’t care who receives it, only where they receive it.
+But passing to Erling Haaland in the box is worth more than passing to a defensive midfielder in the same spot. xT football doesn’t care who receives it, only where they receive it.

 Final Thoughts